Our 2-week ONLINE course combines:

-Courses cover the fundamentals of selected fields that were chosen as being important aspects of Nanosciences and Nanotechnologies in Physics, Biology or Chemistry.
+Courses cover the fundamentals of selected areas chosen as important aspects of Nanosciences and Nanotechnologies in Physics, Biology or Chemistry.

-The lectures are given in the Maison des Magistères, Polygone Scientifique, Grenoble.
+The lectures will take place at the Maison des Magistères, Polygone Scientifique, Grenoble.

-Self-assembly for nanotechnologies - W. Browne, Groningen & N. Katsonis, Twente
+Self-assembly for nanotechnologies - W. Browne, University of Groningen, The Netherlands

 LECTURES FOR SESSION A

-Quantum coherent transport and mesoscopic superconductivity - E. Scheer, Konstanz
+Quantum coherent transport and mesoscopic superconductivity - E. Scheer, University of Konstanz, Germany

-Electronic transport in low dimensional materials - L. Hueso, San Sebastian
+Electronic transport in low dimensional materials - L. Hueso, CIC nanoGUNE, San Sebastian, Spain

 LECTURES FOR SESSION B